Gain Student Independence With ➔

 Other ways to use letter cards, magnets, and tiles:

-Note – When using these strategies I only give students a maximum of 10 letters.
-Hopefully, at this point, they know most of their letters and you are only working on the remaining 30% or so.
+Note: When using these letter recognition strategies, I give students a maximum of 10 letters.
+Hopefully, at this point, they know most of their letters, and you are only working on the remaining 30% or so.

-• Draw a letter on a small whiteboard and have the student find the letter that matches.
+• Draw a letter on a small whiteboard, then have the student find the matching letter.

-• Memory – Use alphabet cards they are still working on to create a memory game.
+• Memory – Use alphabet cards, which they are still working on, to create a memory game.
 Make sure they say the letter name every time they get a match.

 • Is/Isn’t – Have students sort letters into 2 piles.
 For example, find all of the b’s in this pile and group them together.
 Make another pile of letters that are not b.